diegorezm/dotfiles-w/README.md

 # WSL2 dotfiles
-Just so i don't have to do it later!
+Just so i don't have to do it again!